Ttokkime/Jamie-Lee-Personality-Quiz/README.md

 # Personality Quiz
-This personality quiz will give the user which studio ghibli character they are from the choices they put in for the three questions provided.
+This personality quiz will give the user which Studio Ghibli movie they are most alike based on the choices they put in for the three questions provided.

 ### Project
-- Allow a person to select an answer for each of the three questions by clicking a button.
+- A person can select an answer for each of the three questions by clicking buttons.
 - Different outcomes will be displayed for different combinations of answer selections.
-- A person can restart the quiz by clicking a button.
+- A person can restart the quiz by clicking a button at the end.

 ---